Are you looking for new ways to move through blocks or resistance with clients or supervises?

 Clients can find it hard to find the words to make sense of their current situation and imagine their futures, especially through the pandemic.
 Art provides a language that enables clients to connect with their emotions and experiences – providing a language for the intangible, the complex and paradoxical, and that which is just outside of awareness.

-Even if your false self or inner critic says you’re useless at drawing – you can absolutely benefit from this course.
-Art appreciation and inspiration isn’t about being able to paint.
+There's no need for you to draw or paint during this course!
+Even if your false self or inner critic says you’re useless at drawing – you can absolutely benefit from this workshop.
+Art inspiration isn’t about being able to paint.
 It’s the practice of giving focused awareness to a piece of art; just as you already bring high-quality attention when being with your clients or supervisees.

-Art is not about creating a masterpiece or being able to draw.
+Art appreciation is not about creating a masterpiece yourself.
 It is about self-expression through ideas and awareness through looking at colour, form, shape, texture, imagery, symbolism and emotion.
-Accessing a client’s world could be through drawing, painting, collage or sculpture or piece of creative writing; it is something we can all do and appreciate in our own way.
+It is something we can all do and appreciate in our own way.
 Creative exploration and attention can unfold a rich tapestry depicting the inner world of the client or supervisee.
+The course is about acessing your own inspiration.
+The relevance of this workshop to your therapy setting is appreciating how to facilitate a client in exploring theirs too.
+This course equips you with greater confidence to facilitate a client's ability to access their inner world through creative expression.
+This could encompass a client bringing to a session something they have created: a drawing, painting, a collage or sculpture, or piece of creative writing.

 This Foundation course will introduce you to accessible ways of using art and inspiration in your therapy practice.
 Mary and Sarah will share with you this powerful approach, enabling you to start to experience it for yourself and see new possibilities emerging as opportunities for your clients as well as for yourself as a therapist or supervisor.